DocSpring/docspring-csharp/docs/PDFApi.md

 <a name="createhtmltemplate"></a>
 # **CreateHTMLTemplate**
-> PendingTemplate CreateHTMLTemplate (CreateTemplateData1 createTemplateData1)
+> PendingTemplate CreateHTMLTemplate (CreateHtmlTemplateData createHtmlTemplateData)

 Create a new HTML template